Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Performance Evaluation

 \subsection{Baselines and Performance Metrics}

-\textit{\textbf{Baselines}:} To demonstrate the adaptability of the proposed Q-PPO algorithm and its effectiveness in enhancing SIM-enabled secure communications, we compare its performance with the following baseline schemes: \begin{itemize} \item \textbf{PPO:} The conventional PPO algorithm~\cite{ppo} is implemented to solve the optimization problem in \eqref{optt}.
-This baseline serves to isolate and quantify the performance gains achieved by incorporating quantum-enhanced policy representation. \item \textbf{TD3 and DDPG:} These baselines are implemented using state-of-the-art DRL algorithms that are widely adopted for continuous control problems~\cite{10949617,yang2024}, providing a fair comparison with established learning-based SIM optimization approaches. \item \textbf{Random:} A random configuration scheme is also considered, where the SIM phase shifts are randomly selected within their feasible ranges.
+\textit{\textbf{Baselines}:} To demonstrate the adaptability of the proposed Q-PPO algorithm and its effectiveness in enhancing SIM-enabled secure communications, we compare its performance with the following most relevant baseline schemes: \begin{itemize} \item \textbf{PPO:} The conventional PPO algorithm~\cite{ppo} is implemented to solve the optimization problem in \eqref{optt}.
+This baseline serves to isolate and quantify the performance gains achieved by incorporating quantum-enhanced policy representation. \item \textbf{TD3 and DDPG:} These baselines are implemented using state-of-the-art DRL algorithms that are widely adopted for continuous control problems~\cite{10949617,yang2024}, providing a fair comparison with established learning-based SIM optimization approaches. \item \textbf{Random:} A random configuration scheme is also considered, where the SIM phase-shifts are randomly selected within their feasible ranges.
 This baseline highlights the importance of intelligent SIM control in achieving secure communication performance. \end{itemize}

-\textit{\textbf{Performance metrics}:} We evaluate the proposed quantum-DRL-based joint resource allocation and SIM design scheme using two key performance metrics, including the ASR and Jain’s fairness index~\cite{jain}.
+\textit{\textbf{Performance metrics}:} We evaluate the proposed quantum-DRL-based joint resource allocation and SIM design scheme using two key performance metrics, including the ASR and Jain’s fairness index (JFI)~\cite{jain}.
 The ASR, measured in bits/s/Hz, serves as the optimization objective of problem~$(\mathcal{P}_1)$ and reflects the effectiveness of the adopted resource allocation strategy and SIM design:

 The higher ASR indicates more efficient utilization of system resources as well as a more effective SIM configuration.
-To quantify the fairness in resource allocation among the CUs in the system, we employ Jain’s fairness index~\cite{jain}
+To quantify the fairness in resource allocation among the CUs in the system, we employ JFI~\cite{jain}

 that provides a bounded measure $J \in [1/M,\,1]$, where $1/M$ indicates no fairness and $1$ represents perfect fairness.